jamaspy/HIIT_Class_Countdown_Timer/README.md

 # The Aim Of The Game
 Guess (by clicking on the coloured square) the randomly generated RBG Number shown at the top.
-You can chose easy mode (3 Sqaures) or hard mode (6 squares).
+You can choose easy mode (3 Sqaures) or hard mode (6 squares).
 Adding more modes could be something to think about when I refactor it.

 Thanks